 Actually in the magazine, these are called brownies but I don’t see one part of them that even remotely resembles a brownie (or is that cake in America?) so I called it cake.

-You start by melting the butter in a small saucepan then add the water and cocoa and stir it all together until it’s smooth.
+- You start by melting the butter in a small saucepan then add the water and cocoa and stir it all together until it’s smooth.

-Take the saucepan off the heat.
-Put the flour, sugar, baking soda and salt in the bowl of an electric mixer and then pour the chocolatey mixture over the top.
+- Put the flour, sugar, baking soda and salt (the remaining dry ingredients) in the bowl of a stand mixer with the paddle attachment in and then pour the chocolatey mixture over the flour mixture.

-Mix it on low speed to begin with (not LOW if you don’t want chocolate from one end of the kitchen to the other) and then increase the speed to high and beat until everything is very well mixed together.
+- Mix it on low speed to begin with (not LOW if you don’t want chocolate from one end of the kitchen to the other) and then increase the speed to high and beat until everything is very well mixed together.

-Add the red colouring, egg, buttermilk (or soured milk like I used) and vanilla then start on low speed again and increase it to high to beat everything well.
+- Add the red colouring, egg, buttermilk (or soured milk like I used) and vanilla then start on low speed again and increase it to high to beat everything well.

-The batter is really really runny at this stage.
+- The batter is really really runny at this stage.
 I actually didn’t think there was even a slither of hope that it would bake into something resembling a cake but I kept on going.

-Once you’ve licked the bowl, pop the tin into the oven at 160C for 25-30 minute or until a cake tester comes out clean.
-Once it’s cooked, leave it to cool completely in the tin.
+- Once you’ve licked the bowl, pop the tin into the oven at 160C for 25-30 minute or until a cake tester comes out clean.

-If you watch Two Broke Girls you might have seen the ‘buttercream is a b-i-t-c-h’ episode.
 They have a little cupcake business and get an order for 60 cupcakes with buttercream frosting which they have to transport on the subway.

 I’ve always thought buttercream was just butter beaten with icing sugar and a little milk or water the thin it so I wasn’t quite sure what the big deal was with transporting cupcake topped with it across New York in summer.

-Actual American buttercream is completely different to what I thought.
-It’s light and fluffy and not too sweet and there’s not a bit of icing sugar in it.
+It’s light and fluffy and not too sweet and there’s not a bit of icing sugar (or powdered sugar) in it.

 The downside to the buttery goodness is that it’s very temperamental and easily splits resulting in a melted, ugly mess.
-I think it’s best to serve buttercream icing-topped items straight away.

 To make it, heat the sugar, milk, flour and salt in a small saucepan, whisking constantly until it starts to bubble and thicken.

-It probably takes about 5 minutes.
 Once it starts to thicken, reduce the temperature and whisk it for one more minute then take it off the heat and add the vanilla.
-Set it aside to cool to room temperature.

 Don’t be tempted to move on to the next step before it cools or your icing won’t be too pretty.

 Once it is cool transfer the mixture into the bowl of an electric mixer then a little at a time, add the softened butter, beating until the icing is thick and smooth.
-It might start to curdle a little but keep on beating – it’ll smooth out eventually.

-When your icing is ready, spread it into the cake and call your friends.
 You don’t want to be alone with this once you’ve got a taste for it let me tell you.
-I imagine it’s what vampires feel like once they savour a drop of blood.

 It looks like there’s a lot of icing for such a small piece of cake but believe me, it’s just right.
+It's also best cut in individual slices this big to slow you down.

 Being red and white, it’s the perfect cake for your Christmas dessert table (oh sorry is it just me who has an entire table dedicated to dessert?).